 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.

-London’s tallest buildings – a timeline
+London’s tallest buildings – the history bit

 London isn’t New York and until 20 years ago it was a relatively low rise city.
 Apart from the recent rash of skyscrapers, the majority of its iconic sights are found at ground level.
 The Tower of London for instance was built in 1098 and remained the tallest building in London for 200 years.
 At just 27 metres (89 feet) it was a brooding presence, looming threateningly over medieval Londoners.